YuliyaCarvalho/olist-marketplace-analysis/reproducibility/run_instructions.md

 ```

 * Because the notebook was designed for **exploratory analysis**, SQL queries for validation, cleaning, and transformation appear interspersed throughout the workflow.
-* However, the SQL scripts in the `/sql_cleaning` directory contain the finalized transformation logic used to build the analytical dataset.
+* The SQL scripts in the `/sql_cleaning` directory contain the finalized transformation logic used to build the analytical dataset.
 * Because the notebook environment is non-persistent, all important data transformations are stored in BigQuery rather than in the notebook filesystem.

 ---